Terms of Service

 Service Level Agreement

 - Availability of Services.
 CoreView will ensure that the Services shall be available to Client at least 99.9% of the time during any calendar month excluding Excusable Downtime (the “Availability Commitment”).
-“Excusable Downtime” means time that the Services is not available to Client because of (a) maintenance which is scheduled (i) each week between 12:01 a.m. and 3:00 a.m.
+“Excusable Downtime” means time that the Services are not available to Client because of (a) maintenance which is scheduled (i) each week between 12:01 a.m. and 3:00 a.m.
 Saturday Eastern time, or (ii) during the third week of each month between 6:00 p.m.
 Saturday and 6:00 a.m.
 Sunday Eastern time (collectively, the “Standard Windows”) or planned maintenance which cannot be reasonably scheduled during the Standard Windows for which at least 24 hours advance notice is given, (b) outages caused by misuse of the Services by Client in breach of these Terms, or (c) Force Majeure Events.
-The Services is considered to be available when any authorized user can successfully log-in and perform all material portions of the available user actions.
+The Services are considered to be available when any authorized user can successfully log-in.

 - Service Credits.
 If, in any calendar month during the Term, the Availability Commitment is not met, CoreView will grant Client a service credit (a “Service Credit”) for that month in accordance with the chart below.
 Without limiting the foregoing, if CoreView fails to meet the Availability Commitment for any four (4) consecutive calendar months, Client shall have the right to terminate the Agreement for cause and without further liability, in accordance with Section 8 of the Agreement.

 - Delivery of Support Services.
 CoreView Support Services are provided virtually and online.
 The Customer Care Center allows for customers to log issues twenty-four hours a day, except during the hours of scheduled maintenance.
 The help desk is monitored by the CoreView Customer Care Team who are experienced and knowledgeable about CoreView products and services and work to provide timely and satisfactory resolutions or workarounds.
 The Customer Care Center is available for customers to access product Documentation, release notes, news and alerts, and other valuable information, customers are expected to rely on these online resources.
-Clients can also purchase Consulting, Education and Customer Success Management services by execution of an Order or a mutually agreed statement of work.
-These services follow CoreView’s best practice approach called ‘CoreOptimize’ and are more specifically described www.coreview.com.
+Clients can also purchase Consulting, Education and higher level of Support services by execution of an Order or a mutually agreed statement of work.
+These services follow CoreView’s best practice approach called ‘CoreOptimize” and are more specifically described www.coreview.com.

 - Response to Support Issues.
 Customers submitting an Issue through the Customer Care Center are asked to provide an assessment of the Issue’s Severity (business impact) and Urgency (speed of resolution).
 Based in the information provided by the Client, the Customer Care Center will automatically prioritize the Support Case.
 Customer issues can be tracked online via the Customer Care Center.

 - Service Level Agreements.
-CoreView will respond to during normal business hours to Client Support Cases based on Priority according to the following table.
+CoreView will respond during normal business hours to Client Support Cases based on Priority according to the following table listing the business hour/day response time:

 CoreView will determine, acting reasonably, if any adjustments are required to the Priority of any support case submitted by Client.
 Any such adjustment will be documented within the Support Case and the Client notified.